 Through collaboration with the Brain Injury Center and ThinkFirst Boston programming, children are taught the fundamentals of head and spine injury prevention, in addition to being properly fitted with a sports helmet.
-The Injury Prevention Program provides free helmets to Massachusetts children each year through the Children's Primary Care Center, the Martha Eliot Health Center, Boston Children's North and other neighborhood health centers.
+The Injury Prevention Program provides free helmets to Massachusetts children each year through the Boston Children's Primary Care Center, the Boston Children's at Martha Eliot Health Center, Boston Children's at Peabody and other neighborhood health centers.

 Injury Free Coalition for Kids